Drug Enforcement Administration: Raids on medical marijuana dispensaries

 The DEA has taken a particularly strong stance on enforcement of the Controlled Substances Act on persons and organizations acting within state laws that allow medical cannabis cultivation and distribution.
-DEA agency executive Chuck Rosenberg has made negative statements against patients who use medical marijuana.
-Rosenberg has mentioned that he considers medical marijuana to be a "joke".
+DEA chief Chuck Rosenberg has made negative comments on patients who use medical marijuana, saying he considers medical marijuana to be a "joke".
 As a reaction against the negative statements made by Rosenberg towards medical marijuana, an international online petition has been formed.
 More than 159,737 signatures have been gathered globally with the intention that Rosenberg be fired or forced to resign as head of DEA.

 "The people of California and the County of Santa Cruz have overwhelmingly supported the provision of medical marijuana for people who have serious illnesses," county Supervisor Mardi Wormhoudt told the San Francisco Chronicle.
 "These people (blocking the road) are people with AIDS and cancer and other grave illnesses.
 To attack these people, who work collectively and have never taken money for their work, is outrageous."

 As a result, the Wo/Men's Alliance for Medical Marijuana, with the City and County of Santa Cruz, had sued the DEA, Attorney General Michael Mukasey, and the ONDCP.
 The most recent court decision rejected the government's motion to dismiss, which allowed discovery to move forward.
 The American Civil Liberties Union hailed the decision as "a first-of-its-kind ruling."

 More recently, the DEA has escalated its enforcement efforts on the recently proliferated Los Angeles area medical cannabis collectives.
 On July 25, 2007, the DEA raided the California Patients Group, Hollywood Compassionate Collective, and Natural Hybrid (NHI Caregivers) in Hollywood, California.
 Earlier that day, the operators of those collectives participated in a press conference with LA City Council members announcing the city's intention to regulate the collectives and asking the DEA to halt raids on collectives while the City drafted regulations.
 The dispensary operator of Natural Hybrid (NHI Caregivers) was forced to close down the collective due to the tremendous loss caused by the DEA conducted joint task force raid against them.

 Project Cassandra

 In 2008 the Special Operations part of the agency launched a multi-agency effort named Project Cassandra to investigate Hezbollah for allegations of illicit drug trafficking and terrorist financing.
 The investigation identified an Iranian cell in the U.S. which worked in concert with a Lebanese bank called the Lebanese Canadian Bank to launder money using the purchase of used automobiles exported to Africa.
 Project Cassandra also identified hemispheric drug syndicates involved in cocaine trafficking in order to finance Hezbollah activities.
 The Department of Justice issued several sealed indictments but declined to seize, prosecute, extradite, or further investigate likely targets of these alleged foreign criminal activities operating in the United States due to White House diplomatic objectives involving the international nuclear agreement with Iran.
-On December 22, 2017, the Attorney General Jeff Sessions ordered a review of prior cases in the project.
+On December 22, 2017, Attorney General Jeff Sessions ordered a review of prior cases in the project.